ruben056/EzTimesheet/README.md

  * redone program with yo anguler generator including bootstrap and html5boilertemplate
  * created and applied filters for different formats: decimals/minutes
  * grunt test : has problems with the moment.js libraries : solved was due to order in which they are loaded in karma.conf.js
+ * unit tests:
+  * to start make them for the filters(decimal/minutes)

 ### FYI
 Development environment info: